-The communication cycle starts with sender and end with the receiver.
+the receiver.
 Similarly, the above diagram shown can be explained with the following example:

-- ★ SENDER: Sarah wants to share information about an upcoming project with her colleague, John. - ★ ENCODING: Sarah processes the information in her mind and translates it into a message using words, tone of voice, and body language. - ★ MESSAGE: Sarah verbally communicates the details of the project to John, explaining its objectives, timeline, and tasks involved. - A CHANNEL: Sarah deliver the message through a face-to-face conversation with John. - RECEPTION: John receiver the message, paying attention to Sarah's words, tone of voice, and nonverbal cues. - ☆ DECODING: John mentally processes the message, interpreting its meaning based on his own knowledge and experiences. - ★ FEEDBACK: John responds to Sarah, asking clarifying questions or providing his thoughts and suggestion on the project. - ☆ CHANNEL: John coveys his feedback through verbal communication, continuing the conversation. - RECEPTION: Sarah receiver John's feedback, paying attention to his words, tone, and nonverbal cues. - ☆ DECODING: Sarah mentally processes John's feedback, understanding his perspective and incorporating his suggestions, if applicable. - RESPONES: Sarah replies to John's feedback, addressing any queries or concerns and discussing further steps.
+• Sender: Sarah wants to share information about an upcoming project with her colleague, John.

+- Encoding: Sarah processes the information in her mind and translates it into a message using words, tone of voice, and body language. - Message: Sarah verbally communicates the details of the project to John, explaining its objectives, timeline, and tasks involved. - Channel: Sarah delivers the message through a face-to-face conversation with John. - Reception: John receives the message, paying attention to Sarah's words, tone of voice, and nonverbal cues. - Decoding: John mentally processes the message, interpreting its meaning based on his own knowledge and experiences. - Channel: John conveys his feedback through verbal communication, containing the conservation. - Reception: Sarah receives john's feedback, paying attention to his words, tone, and nonverbal cues. - Decoding: Sarah mentally processes John's feedback, understanding his perspective and incorporating his suggestions, if applicable. - Response: Sarah replies to John's feedback, addressing any queries or concerns discussing further steps